spotlightpa/poor-richard/content/news/2021-05-31-SPLUNEMPLOY31.md

 Still, there have been numerous issues.
 The mainframe system required batch uploads that could delay certain processing to occur the next day, and did not allow people to see updates in real time.
 State officials also contend that it’s not intuitive, it’s difficult to code new federal or state regulatory changes, and it does not readily allow claims examiners to see problems as they arise.

-Berrier downplays the power and sophistication of the mainframe, saying it is “held together with rubber bands and duct tape.”
+Berrier said the old system is held together with “rubber bands and duct tape.”

 “Frankly, during this entire pandemic, we were basically crossing our fingers with our legacy mainframe system as we were making changes to it,” she said.